Measuring and Mitigating Biases in Motor Insurance Pricing: Measuring fairness and biases

-Finally, a distance, commonly used to compare an empirical distribution to a theoretical one, can also be extended to compare two empirical distributions, as the 2-sample Kolmogorov-Smirnov distance.

-\begin{definition}[Kolmogorov-Smirnov's distance] Given $\mathbb{P}_{1}$ and $\mathbb{P}_{0}$ as the empirical distributions of $Y$ for $S=1$ and $S=0$ respectively, To test the null hypothesis that both distributions originate from the same probability distribution for a given significance level $\alpha$, the null hypothesis is rejected if:

-This criterion helps in evaluating the dissimilarity between the two distributions and determining if they significantly differ. \end{definition}

-The $p$-value resulting from the Kolmogorov-Smirnov test will be employed as the metric for evaluating fairness.
-This test serves as a complementary measure to the previously discussed divergences because it is particularly sensitive to extreme values, whereas the divergences are less sensitive when large amounts of data are treated.
+\dcorr Probabilistic distances and divergences can be computed on conditional distributions $Y \vert S$.
+For instance, Kullback–Leibler's divergence (KL) assesses disparities between premiums for men and women. \fcorr

-These three metrics are implemented using the Python scientific package known as \texttt{Scipy}.
-The Kolmogorov-Smirnov distance is computed as usual, and the Kullback-Leibler (KL) divergence is calculated using relative entropy, following the approach proposed in \cite{boyd2004convexopt}.
-For the Jensen-Shannon (JS) divergence, $\mathbb{P}_{m}$ is determined as a pointwise mean between $\mathbb{P}_{1}$ and $\mathbb{P}_{0}$.
+The $p$-value from the Kolmogorov-Smirnov (KS) test is employed for fairness evaluation.
+This test complements divergences, being particularly sensitive to extreme values.
+These metrics are implemented using the Python package \texttt{Scipy}.
+The KL divergence is calculated using relative entropy, following the approach proposed in \cite{boyd2004convexopt}.

-The concept of individual fairness in the context of continuous variables has not received extensive attention in the existing literature.
-One of the noteworthy contributions is that of \cite{dwork2011aware}, who proposed using $k$-nearest-neighbors to establish proximity between individuals.
-In our study, we leverage this concept to define individual fairness within a novel framework designed to measure gender-based discrimination in pricing.
+The concept of individual fairness with continuous variables has received less attention.
+Noteworthy contributions include \cite{dwork2011aware}, who proposed using $k$-nearest-neighbors for proximity assessment.

-\paragraph{Adaptation flip-test} Inspired by the idea initially introduced by \cite{black2020fliptest} for qualitative variables, we incorporate elements from \cite{dwork2011aware}'s approach to create an adapted metric suitable for continuous variables.
-With this metric we try to define individual fairness without constructing a graph or a causal model.
-This adaptation is feasible under the assumption that a distance metric or algorithm can effectively measure the proximity between individuals in the dataset.
-For this purpose: \begin{itemize} \item Select all individuals within group $s_{i}=1$. \item For these individuals find their $k$ nearest neighbors of the opposite gender using an optimized $k$-nearest-neighbor algorithm, for some pre-selected $k$. \item Calculate the differences between their predictions $\widehat{y}_i$ and the average predictions of their neighbors $\mathcal{V}^0(\boldsymbol{x}_i)$ :
+\paragraph{Adaptation flip-test} Inspired by \cite{black2020fliptest} and \cite{dwork2011aware}, we adapt a metric for continuous variables to define individual fairness.
+We assume a distance metric or algorithm effectively measures proximity between individuals.